Testing MCAR via covariances: Extending the U-statistic framework to partially observed variables: Introduction

-In 2021, Spohn et al. \cite{spohn2021pklm} introduced the test that measures distributional differences across missing data patterns using Kullback-Leibler divergence.
-In the following year, Rouzinov and Berchtold \cite{rouzinov2022regression} tested MCAR by fitting the linear regression model on the complete cases, and then comparing distributional differences of predicted values for missing and observed data.
+\cite{rouzinov2022regression} tested MCAR by fitting the linear regression model on the complete cases, and then comparing distributional differences of predicted values for missing and observed data.

-For hidden Markov models, Chassan and Concordet \cite{chassan2023test}, in 2023, developed an MCAR test that does not require data grouping by missingness patterns.
-Instead, it relies on estimates of conditional (given the latent state of the Markov chain) probabilities of missingness.
+For the case of hidden Markov models, \cite{chassan2023test} developed a MCAR which does not require grouping the data by patterns, but are based on the estimates of conditional (given the latent state of the Markov chain) probabilities of missingness.

-Lately, the measure of \textit{compatibility} was utilized by Berrett and Samworth \cite{berrett2023optimal} in the context of MCAR testing.
-Their key point is that there can be no test that can reject MCAR if the class of marginal distributions is compatible, i.e. they were successful in describing the exact class of non-detectable alternatives to MCAR.
-They related testing compatibility to testing MCAR in the discrete case.
-Bordino and Berrett \cite{bordino2024tests} compared the compatibility of covariance matrices across missing data patterns to construct a MCAR test for the incomplete data that does not need to be discrete.
+Lately, the measure of \textit{compatibility} was utilized by \cite{berrett2023optimal} for testing MCAR.
+Their key point is that there can be no test that can reject MCAR if the class of marginal distributions is compatible, i.e. they were successful in describing the exact class of non-detectable alternatives to MCAR. {They related the concept of compatibility testing to MCAR testing in the discrete case.} \cite{bordino2025tests} compared compatibility of covariance matrices across missing data patterns to construct a MCAR test for the incomplete data that do not need to be discrete.
+The formal definition of compatibility can be found in either of these works, and can be traced back to \cite{sklar1959fonctions} and the theory of copulas.